briansimiyuj/doctor-appointment-app/README.md

         1. Attach open modal function from update patient details hook to the reschedule history button

+      *Schedule New Appointment Button*: Schedule new appointment button will open a modal to schedule a new appointment.

+        1. Attach open modal function from update patient details hook to the schedule new appointment button

       ### Update Patient Details Hook